JohnGiorgi/DeCLUTR/README.md

-# Contrastive Self-supervision for Sentence and Document Embedding
+# Contrastive Learning of Textual Representations

-A contrastive, self-supervised method for sentence and document embedding.
+A contrastive, self-supervised method for learning textual representations.

+> This is a work in progress!

 ## Installation